opulo-inc/docs/docs/openpnp/v4/ftp/index.md

 This guide walks you through setting up and running your first PCB assembly job using the [Getting Started Kit](https://opulo.io/products/getting-started-kit), included with the LumenPnP.

-Before starting, ensure you've completed the [Calibration](../calibration/index.md) guide to get your machine up and running.
+Before starting, ensure you've completed the [Calibration](../calibration/index.md) guide to get your LumenPnP up and running.
 Proper calibration is needed for accurate part placement.

 This guide isn’t just for first-time setup.
 You’ll revisit these steps whenever you start a new board until you have the process memorized.
 The process becomes much faster with experience, so take your time on your first run to build a solid understanding.